-Workers comp benefits apply to any worker who suffers a qualifying work injury, and guarantee that the worker's health insurance including medical bills as well as lost wages, and disability benefits will be paid by his employer's workers comp insurer.
+Workers comp benefits apply to any worker who suffers a qualifying work injury.
+They guarantee that the worker's health insurance (which includes medical bills, lost wages, and disability benefits) will be paid by his employer's workers comp insurer.
 However, the "medical bills" requirement applies only to medical bills relating to the injury, so you may still need your health insurance if you have a family who is covered under the policy or if you need routine care while on workers comp.

 You will have to check both the rules of your state law, and also determine if ERISA applies to you, in order to determine whether your employer has to pay for the continuing health insurance coverage or not.
 If your employer isn't obligated to pay, then you may also be able to take advantage of COBRA provisions that allow you to continue to keep your existing health insurance coverage, while on workers comp, if you pay the full premiums (i.e. you get the same coverage at the same discounted group rate as before, but now you're picking up the whole bill for the premiums instead of your employer paying some).